304th Infantry Division: First deployment

 Between March and September 1943, the 304th Infantry Division defended a sector of the Mius river.
 The division suffered heavy losses at Taganrog, and withdrew under significant Soviet pressure to the Dnieper bend.
 On 30 August 1943, Sieler was replaced as divisional commander by Norbert Holm, but once again returned to the post for a third tenure starting in October 1943.
+In the spring of 1944 it fought during the Odessa Offensive.

 After Army Group North Ukraine was redeployed to the Generalgouvernement, the 304th Infantry Division was strengthened by the third battalion of Grenadier Regiment 685, previously part of the 336th ("Crimean") Infantry Division.
 The attached artillery regiment, Artillery Regiment 304, was supplied with parts of the first battery of Artillery Regiment 214 and of Reserve Artillery Detachment 14, the latter having previously been part of the 174th Reserve Division. as well as four additional artillery batteries.

+On 1 January 1945, the division, then under command of the 4th Panzer Army of Army Group A, had a strength of 10,667 men.

 The 304th Infantry Division was destroyed in January 1945 in the southern Vistula region.
 The Soviet penetration of the Baranov/Sandomierz bridgehead had shattered the German defense in the region.
 The remaining survivors of the 304th Division were sent to Prague to prepare for the division's redeployment.
-On 10 January, Sieler had been replaced temporarily as divisional commander by Ulrich Liss, only to return on 22 January for his fourth and final tenure as divisional commander of the 304th Infantry Division, a post he would hold until 6 April.
+On 10 January, Sieler had been replaced temporarily as divisional commander by Ulrich Liss, only for Liss to be heavily wounded and captured on 22 January.

+Sieler then returned for his fourth and final tenure as divisional commander of the 304th Infantry Division, a post he would hold until 6 April.